urho3d/urho3d/Readme.txt

 - stb_vorbis (0.99996)
 - TinyXML (2.6.1)

-See ThirdParty/<libraryname> for third-party license information where available.

 Ninja model, BlueHighway font and smoke/flare/status bar textures are from OGRE.

 Jack and mushroom models are from the realXtend project. (http://www.realxtend.org)